Familiarity with University Regulations

 - use of sources beyond those authorized by the instructor in writing papers, preparing reports, solving problems, or carrying out other assignments;

-- the acquisition, without permission, of tests or other academic material belonging to a member of the university faculty or staff;
+- the acquisition, without their permission, of tests or other academic material belonging to a member of the university faculty or staff;

 - unauthorized file sharing (authorized file sharing guidelines for a class are defined by the instructor); copying work or allowing work to be copied in whole or in part through any means (electronic copy, printed copy, manually-created copy, etc.);